First transcontinental telegraph

-The first transcontinental telegraph (completed October 24, 1861) was a line that connected the existing telegraph network in the eastern United States to a small network in California, by means of a link between Omaha, Nebraska and Carson City, Nevada, via Salt Lake City.
-It was a milestone in electrical engineering and in the formation of the United States of America.
+The first transcontinental telegraph (completed October 24, 1861) was a line that connected the existing telegraph network in the eastern United States to a small network in California, by means of a link between Omaha, Nebraska, and Carson City, Nevada, via Salt Lake City.
+It was a milestone in electrical engineering and in the formation of the United States.
 It served as the only method of near-instantaneous communication between the east and west coasts during the 1860s.
-For comparison, in 1841, the news of the death of President William Henry Harrison had taken 110 days to reach Los Angeles.
+For comparison, in 1841, it took 110 days for news of the death of President William Henry Harrison to reach Los Angeles.

 Background

 After the development of efficient telegraph systems in the 1830s, their use saw almost explosive growth in the 1840s.
-Samuel Morse's first experimental line between Washington, D.C. and Baltimore—the Baltimore-Washington telegraph line—was demonstrated on May 24, 1844.
+Samuel Morse's first experimental line between Washington, D.C., and Baltimore—the Baltimore-Washington telegraph line—was demonstrated on May 24, 1844.
 By 1850 there were lines covering most of the eastern states, and a separate network of lines was soon constructed in the booming economy of California.

 California was admitted to the United States in 1850, the first state on the Pacific coast.
 Major efforts ensued to integrate California with the other states, including sea, overland mail pioneered by George Chorpenning, the Pony Express, and passenger services such as Butterfield Overland Mail.
 Proposals for the subsidy of a telegraph line to California were made in Congress throughout the 1850s, and in 1860 the U.S. Post Office was authorized to spend $40,000 per year to build and maintain an overland line.
 The year before, the California State Legislature had authorized a similar subsidy of $6,000 per year.

 Construction

 Construction of the first transcontinental telegraph was the work of Western Union, which Hiram Sibley, Jeptha Wade, and Ezra Cornell had established in 1856 by merging companies operating east of the Mississippi River.
-A second significant step was the passing of the Telegraph Act by the Congress in 1860, which authorized the government to open bids for the construction of a telegraph line between Missouri and California and regulated the service to be provided.
+A second significant step was the passing of the Telegraph Act by Congress in 1860, which authorized the government to open bids for the construction of a telegraph line between Missouri and California and regulated the service to be provided.
 Eventually, the only bidder would be Sibley, because all competitors—Theodore Adams, Benjamin Ficklin and John Harmon—withdrew at the last minute.
 Later they joined Sibley in his effort.